dataclay/event-scripts/README.md

 >              }
 >  }
 >  ```
->  + For passing pre-existing information to the script, refer to the table under Argument Macros and append the corresponding arguments to script's absolute path.
+>  + For passing pre-existing information to the script, refer to [the table under Argument Macros]() and append the corresponding arguments to script's absolute path or full command.
 Appended argument macros should be separated with spaces.
 The following example shows how you would pass three pre-existing pieces of information as arguments to the registered NodeJS script `update-job.js`: (1) `$aep` — the path to the currently processed After Effect project file, (2) `$data_uri` — the full URL or absolute path to Templater's connected data source, and (3) `$now` — a timestamp derived from the host machine's internal clock.
 >  ```
 > {
 >    "prefs" : {